English Workshops: work in progress on 'Master John' & other 1540s native painters

 Funded by the Arts and Humanities Research Council

-This talk presented some of the results of technical analysis on three royal portraits in the NPG collections; Mary I when princess, dated 1544 (NPG 428) Catherine Parr, c.
+This talk presented some of the results of technical analysis on three royal portraits in the NPG collections; Mary I when princess, dated 1544 (NPG 428) Katherine Parr, c.
 1545 (NPG 4451), both illustrated on introductory page to these abstracts (workshops 2) and Edward VI, c.
 1547 (NPG 5511) illustrated below.

 These portraits, all by an English painter, were produced in the artistic vacuum after Holbein's death in 1543, a time the artistic scene at court was largely dominated by foreign artists (particularly, Gwilliam Scrots who arrived in 1545).
 It is interesting to note that of the over thirty portraits currently catalogued as 1540s in NPG collections only around six appear to be by native artists.
 However, categorisation between English and Anglo Netherlandish gradually begins to break down from this date.
 Therefore why do we feel confident that these portraits are by English artists?
 Stylistically these pictures bear traits found in use in other products of English workshops such as a linear technique with hard edged lines, an exacting interest in decorative detail, sometimes at a cost to overall unity, a lack of fluidity to brush marks, extensive use of gilding, a composite approach to different parts of the image providing a sense that different parts of the painting worked on independently.

-The portraits of Mary I and Catherine Parr, have long been considered to be stylistically to by same hand and have been associated with the artist, 'Master John' (fl.
+The portraits of Mary I and Katherine Parr, have long been considered to be stylistically to by same hand and have been associated with the artist, 'Master John' (fl.
 1544-1550) about whom little is known.
 Mary I's portrait is linked to a payment for a portrait in November 1544 and recorded in the Privy Purse expenses of the Lady Mary: 'Item, pd to one John that drue her grace in a table' Yet this link is no way certain.
-There is no documentary record of payment for the Parr portrait and the picture was only recently re-identified as Catherine Parr in 1985.
-The pictures are certainly close in date and style, and dendrochronlogy results reveals that for Catherine Parr the wooden panel derives from a trees which cannot have been not felled before 1524, and for the panel used for Mary I from a tree not felled before 1523.
-The portraits of Catherine Parr and Mary I share the same use of sumptuous and expensive materials; silver and gold leaf, rich red glazes and a very similar high quality azurite pigment.
+There is no documentary record of payment for the Parr portrait and the picture was only recently re-identified as Katherine Parr in 1985.
+The pictures are certainly close in date and style, and dendrochronlogy results reveals that for Katherine Parr the wooden panel derives from a trees which cannot have been not felled before 1524, and for the panel used for Mary I from a tree not felled before 1523.
+The portraits of Katherine Parr and Mary I share the same use of sumptuous and expensive materials; silver and gold leaf, rich red glazes and a very similar high quality azurite pigment.
 In both paintings there is a pattern in the costume of very precise parallel lines, and there are thick white loops of thread with the remnants of silver leaf over them (see image above).

 King Edward VI